 BT shares plunge on cost of Italian accounting scandal

-Shares in telecoms giant BT plunged by almost a fifth Tuesday after the London-based company warned that the cost of an accounting scandal at its Italian business is bigger than expected and will weigh on its earnings.
-BT had said in October that it was investigating the practices of its Italian business, BT Italia, and had taken a charge of 145 million pounds On Tuesday, it said that it was increasing those charges to 530 million pounds following a more in-depth, independent review of the situation.
+Shares in telecoms giant BT plunged by a fifth Tuesday after the London-based company warned of the cost of an accounting scandal at its Italian business and broad weakness in the global market.
+BT had said in October that it was investigating the practices of its Italian business, BT Italia, and had taken a charge of 145 million pounds On Tuesday, it said that it was tripling those charges to 530 million pounds following a more in-depth, independent review of the situation.

 Add your comments below